mboyea/www-silvam-operum-com/README.md

-TS & Solid Application Template
+Silvam Operum
 ===
-A template to build web applications with TypeScript, Solid, & Sass
+A web application which combines your calendar, journal, and task management solution into one place.
 ---
-This is a template for building a scalable single-page application using [Solid].
-To keep things simple and expandable, this template doesn't rely upon any unnecessary dependencies.
-Whether you're creating a small tool or beginning a large project, this is a strong place to begin.

-This template uses Babel & Webpack to compile the project.
+This application is built with TypeScript, Solid, & Sass.
+It uses Yarn as a package manager and Babel & Webpack to compile local builds.

-To reference a project built using this template, see [this   application](https://github.com/YourZombieMop/totally-tubular-task-table).

-### To use this template
+### To install this locally
-* [Install Yarn]
+* [Install Yarn] (it is recommended that you [install Node] to do this)
-* Fork this repository & rename it to your project's name.
-* Clone the forked repository to your computer.
+* Clone this repository to your computer.
-* Open a terminal in the root directory of the cloned repository.
+* Open a terminal in the root directory of this repository.
 * Run `yarn install` in the terminal.

-From here, you're ready to devlelop your project.
+From here, you're ready to use the application.
+Run `yarn run start:prod` in the terminal & navigate to [localhost:1111](http://localhost:1111) in a web browser.

 ### Scripts
 To run a script, type `yarn run <script-name>`